philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 ## Nats

 A basic datatype that you expect in a theorem prover is the natural numbers.
-There is a school of thought that the naturals are the root of mathematics.
+There is a school of thought that the naturals are the root of mathematics ("God made the integers; all else is the work of man.").

 From my perspective, it is unfortunate that smtlib does not offer a built in natural type.
 Instead it offers an integer type.
+So two different options for naturals are to cut them out of the built in integers or to use a Peano algerbaic datatype.

 ### Peano